rohban-lab/Salehi_submitted_2020/README.md

 - Then, you just need to run main.sh on the HPC, It will automatically run code.py for 10 classes.

 1. Note that by runnig the code.py you can save models and get results for a given class.
-2. Note that you can separately run code.py by passing a number of class as an argument.
+2. You can separately run code.py by passing a number of class as an argument.

 ## Citation